maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 The other possibilities would include:
 - selectively unpower the one we don't want to talk to: also adds additional hardware and is far from perfect.
 - having manual jumpers to change the configuration: not suitable for simultaneous acquisition
-- having a reprogrammable address would be nice but is not the case
+- having a reprogrammable address would be nice but this is not the case

 <figure> <center>
   <img src="./../../img/finalProject/ms58372.jpg" alt="phantomDrawing" width="80%" />